eclipse-ibeji/freyja/docs/tutorials/quickstart.md

 - [In-Memory Mock Digital Twin Adapter](../../adapters/digital_twin/in_memory_mock_digital_twin_adapter/README.md): Emulates a Digital Twin Service entirely within the memory of the Freyja application.
 - [Mock Digital Twin Adapter](../../adapters/digital_twin/mock_digital_twin_adapter/README.md): Communicates with the [Mock Digital Twin](../../mocks/mock_digital_twin/README.md), which is an executable that mocks the Digital Twin Service.
 The behavior is very similar to the in-memory mock, but the application is interactive and allows users to add or remove entities from the mocked digital twin by pressing enter to advance through configurable states.
-- [Ibeji Adapter](../../adapters/digital_twin/ibeji_adapter/README.md): Communicates with the [Eclipse Ibeji digital twin service](https://github.com/eclipse-ibeji/ibeji/).
-This adapter is suitable for use in production scenarios.
+- [gRPC Digital Twin Adapter](../../adapters/digital_twin/grpc_digital_twin_adapter/README.md): Communicates with a digital twin service that implements the [Ibeji In-Vehicle Digital Twin Service API](https://github.com/eclipse-ibeji/ibeji/blob/main/interfaces/invehicle_digital_twin/v1/invehicle_digital_twin.proto).
+This is a "standard adapter" that is suitable for use in production scenarios.

 ## Mapping Adapters